PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: MODELING

-\textbf{Query.} After its class declarations, a PClean program ends with a \textit{query}, connecting the schema of the latent relational database to the fields of the observed dataset.
-The query has the form \textbf{observe} $(U_1 \textbf{ as } x_1), \cdots, (U_k \textbf{ as } x_k) \textbf{ from } C_{obs}$, where $C_{obs}$ is a class that models the records of the observed dataset (\textit{Record}, in Figure~\ref{fig:example-program}), $x_i$ are the names of the columns in the observed dataset, and $U_i$ are dot-expressions (e.g., \textit{physician.school.name}) picking out an attribute accessible via zero or more reference slots from $C_{obs}$.
-We assume that each observed data record represents an observation of selected attributes of a distinct object in $C_{obs}$ (or objects related to it), and that these attributes are observed directly in the dataset.
-This means that errors are modeled as \textit{part} of the latent relational database $\mathbf{R}$, rather than as a separate stage of the generative process.
-For example, Figure~\ref{fig:example-program} models systematic typos in the \textit{City} field, by associating each \textit{Practice} with a possibly misspelled version \textit{bad\_city} of the name of the city in which it is located.
+\textbf{Query.} A PClean program ends with a \textit{query}, connecting the schema of the latent relational database to the fields of the observed dataset.
+The query has the form \textbf{observe} $(U_1 \textbf{ as } x_1), \cdots, (U_k \textbf{ as } x_k) \textbf{ from } C_{obs}$, where $C_{obs}$ is a class that models the records of the observed dataset (\textit{Record}, in Figure~\ref{fig:example-program}), $x_i$ are the names of the columns in the observed dataset, and $U_i$ are dot-expressions (e.g., \textit{physician.school.name}), picking out attributes accessible via zero or more reference slots from $C_{obs}$.
+The records of the dataset $\mathbf{D}$ are modeled as directly recording the values of the attributes named by $U_i$, each for a distinct object in $C_{\textit{obs}}$.
+As such, errors must be modeled as \textit{part} of the latent database $\mathbf{R}$, not as a separate stage of the generative process.
+For example, Figure~\ref{fig:example-program} models systematic typos in the \textit{City} field, by associating each \textit{Practice} with a possibly misspelled version \textit{bad\_city} of the practice's city.

+We emphasize that the relational schema and query are modeling choices: much of PClean's expressive power comes from the freedom to posit latent relational structure that is not directly reflected in the dataset.
+Figure~\ref{fig:examples} shows how this freedom can be used to capture several common data-cleaning motifs.

-\subsection{Non-parametric Structure Prior $p(\mathbf{S})$}
+\subsection{Non-Parametric Structure Prior $p(\mathbf{S})$}